 Haggis – The Origins

 Haggis isn’t in fact a Scottish dish.
-The technique of cooking the offal of an animal in a stomach lining can be traced back to ancient civilizations across the globe.
-Haggis only became as associated with Scotland after the Scottish poet and writer Robert Burns wrote a poem about a haggis ‘Address to a Haggis’ and his friends after his death organised the first ever ‘Burns Supper’ in his honor.
-The tradition continues to this day – every year on the 25th January.
+The technique of cooking the offal of an animal in a stomach lining can be traced back to ancient civilisations across the globe.
+Haggis only became as associated with Scotland after the Scottish poet and writer Robert Burns wrote a poem about a haggis ‘Address to a Haggis’ and his friends after his death organised the first ever ‘Burns Supper’ in his honour.
+The tradition continues to this day, every year on the 25th January.

 Address to a Haggis